 Nicola Cassidy is a writer and blogger from Co.
 Louth, Ireland.
 She first began attempting novels around the age of six, but claims it took a random encounter with a ghost in her early 30s before she realised her true calling towards historical fiction writing and her first novel December Girl.

-She is lives with her husband and daughter in Termonfeckin, Co.
+She is lives with her husband and two daughters in Termonfeckin, Co.
 Louth.